In Remembrance Of Those Of Our Families Who Did Not Return From Wartime Service In The Armed Forces

 Alfred Smith Park, Able Seaman (RN), HMS Tynwald, torpedoed 12th November 1942.

-Alfred was the husband of Mary (Maisie) Smart, daughter of Mary McKay of Lockers, granddaughter to George McKay.
+Alfred was the first husband of Mary (Maisie) Smart, daughter of Mary McKay of Lockers, granddaughter to George McKay.
 Alfred and Maisie married in 1940.
 Maisie is pictured in the McKay family group photograph seen from the link to the right of this page.
 They had one son, Alistair, born 1941.
 (Maisie subsequently married Hendry Wilson, also seen in that photograph).

 HMS Tynwald trained in anti-aircraft and anti-submarine warfare off Mull (at ToberMory), December 1941.
 It was involved in Naval operations connected with the expedition to North Africa in 1942 in a vast armada necessary to carry and escort the assault and support troops through waters where a formidable concentration of U-boats were assembled.
 There were difficulties of manœuvring large numbers of vessels in the Straits of Gibraltar and in the approaches to the landing beaches without lights and with no moon, and the troops had to be landed on a potentially hostile shore dead on time and possibly also in the face of submarine, surface and air attacks by the Axis forces.